 Your specific dosage relates to genetics, height, weight, dosage form, and other medications you are taking.
 Therefore, doses can vary from person to person.

-There is a popular saying amongst CBD users – “start low and go slow”.
-This means to start with small doses and gradually increase the dose until you reach the desired effect.
+A famous saying amongst CBD users is, “Start low and go slow.”
+This means starting with small doses and gradually increasing the dose until you reach the desired effect.

-Finding the right dose for you will take time and involves some trial and error.
-Don't get discouraged.
+Finding the correct dose for you will involve trial and error.
+Keep going.
 Be patient and stick with it.
-Consistency is key with CBD.
+Consistency is vital with CBD.

 Are CBD Oils Safe?